The China Transit Visa: Everything You Need to Know

 How much will I see in 24/72/144 hours?

 A lot!
 Chinese cities typically have great metro systems making it easy to get around.
 Also, since the Olympics in 2008, transport systems are much more English language friendly.
-Just press the British flag on the touch screens, and select where you want to go!
+Just press the British (or American!) flag on the touch screens, and select where you want to go!

 Making the most of your 144 hours?
 This Shanghai 5-day itinerary is essential reading for you to make sure you see the best of Shanghai!